 3.)
 Scheduled Phone Sessions - For those who live a far distance from The April Center or currently feel unable to drive to the office.

 4.)
 Fear of driving exposure sessions with Dr. April in the car helping you cope while coaching you as you gradually face your fear.

-*We have an extremely high success rate at The April Center in Los Angeles with our Cognitive-Behavioral Therapy approach (Follow this link for more on Cognitive-Behavioral Therapy.
-And click here for some of our success stories. )
+*We have an extremely high success rate at The April Center in Los Angeles with our Cognitive-Behavioral Therapy approach - the only proven form of treatment for fear of driving and all other forms of anxiety.
+(Click here for some of our success stories. )

 Follow this link to take a look at our post on the most common ways in which a fear of driving can develop.

 *Driving anxiety does not go away on its own and the more you avoid driving, the more long-lasting and severe your fear can become.
 Fear of driving is treatable with cbt therapy at The April Center!

 If you fear driving, trust that it can be overcome with the proper help and treatment.